 In the coming years, there are five major trends that will impact internal audits: Globalization, or the pursuit of international growth; changes in internal audit roles in relation to the implementation of new technology; new priorities in risk management, such as the growing importance of risk identification; talent and organizational issues; and technological advancement.
 Taking these five things into account is crucial when developing a strong internal audit plan.

 Developing an audit plan to mitigate today’s risks

 The audit plan is crucial as a means to systematically analyze risk.
 Risk is defined as any variable event that would hinder a company’s ability to achieve its established business goals and objectives.

-In the early stages of developing an audit plan, it’s paramount that those leading the project have open dialog with stakeholders to ensure they have an understanding of the audit universe, business goals and all the risk events that could impede the achievement of these objectives.
+In the early stages of developing an audit plan, it’s paramount that those leading the project have an open dialog with stakeholders to ensure they have an understanding of the audit universe, business goals, and all the risk events that could impede the achievement of these objectives.

 No control should be immune from evaluation, even key controls that are thought to be effective.
 What worked at one time may fall into obsolescence depending on how both internal and external conditions have changed over the course of operation.
 Testing these key controls ensures they are still doing their job and is crucial to establishing an effective audit plan.

 “The results of this risk-assessment process will enable you to develop alternative internal audit plans to address a variety of risks across your organization,” the PwC research explains.
 “An effective audit plan provides a systematic means to assign risks into high, moderate, and low categories.”

 After assessing risks, audit leaders need to work with the associated committee and senior management to establish a hierarchy of organizational risks.
 This will help them determine the skill sets needed to address these high-priority risks and better meet the needs of relevant stakeholders.